iifl-logo

 Key Audit Matters

-4. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of current period.
+3. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements for the year ended March 31, 2026.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the Key Audit Matters of the Bank to be communicated in our report:
+We have determined the matters described below to be the Key Audit Matters to be communicated in our report:

 The Key Audit Matter How the matter was addressed in our audit

-The net advances of the Bank constitute 67.91 percent of the total assets, which is the significant part of the financial statements.
-They are, inter-alia, governed by income recognition, asset classification and provisioning (IRACP) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non-performing Advances (NPA) except in case of foreign offices in which case the classification of advances and provisioning thereof is made as per local regulations or RBI guidelines, whichever is more stringent.
-The Bank classifies these Advances based on IRACP norms as per its accounting policy followed.
-We assessed the Banks system in place to identify and provide for non-performing assets.
-Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing including the following:
+The net advances of the Bank constitute 70.13 percent of the total assets, which is a significant.
+They are, inter-alia, governed by income recognition, asset classification and provisioning (IRACP) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non-performing (NPAs) except in case of foreign offices in which case the classification of advances and provisioning thereof is made as per local regulations of the foreign jurisdiction or RBI guidelines, whichever is more stringent.
+The Bank classifiesthese Advances based on IRACP norms as per its accounting policy consistently followed.
+We assessed the Banks system in place to identify, classify and provide for non-performing advances.
+Our audit approach consisted of testing of the design and operating effectiveness of the internal controls and substantive testing including the following:

-Identification of performing and non-performing Advances involves establishment of proper mechanism.
-The Bank accounts for all the transactions related to Advances in its Information Technology System (IT System) viz.
-Core Banking Solution (CBS) which also identifies whetherthe advances are performing or non-performing. a) We had obtained understanding from the Bank about the controls built in the system, checks and balances incorporated with respect to adherence to the RBI guidelines and related Banks Policies for identification of non-performing assets, provisioning to determine the nature, timing and extent of the substantive procedures and had accordingly planned our audit procedures.
+Identification of performing and non-performing Advances involves establishment of appropriate control mechanisms.
+The Bank accounts for all the transactions related to advances in its Information Technology System (IT System) viz.
+Core Banking Solution (CBS) and other allied IT systems.
+The Bank identified performing and non-performing advances through these IT systems. a) We obtained an understanding from the Bank about the controls built in the system, checks and balances incorporated with respect to adherence to the RBI guidelines and related Banks Policies for identification, classification of non-performing asset and provisioning thereon in order to determine the nature, timing and extent of the substantive procedures and accordingly planned our audit procedures.

-Besides following the prudential norms on Income Recognition, Asset Classification and Provisioning relating to Advances issued by the Reserve Bank of India ("RBI"), the Bank also has certain policies for provisioning on non- performing assets. b) The accuracy of the data input in the system for income recognition, classification into performing and non performing Advances and provisioning in accordance with the IRACP norms in respect of the top 20 branches allotted to us.
-In carrying out substantive procedures at the branches allotted to us, we have examined large advances/ stressed advances while other advances have been examined on a sample basis including review of valuation reports of independent valuers as provided by the Banks management.
+Besides following the prudential norms on Income Recognition, Asset Classification and Provisioning relating to Advances issued by RBI, the Bank also has certain prudential policies for provisioning on non- performing assets more specifically described in Schedule 17: Significant Accounting Policies. b) We reviewed the accuracy of the data input in the system for income recognition, classification into performing and non-performing Advances and provisioning in accordance with the IRACP norms in respect of the top 20 branches audited by us.
+In carrying out substantive procedures at these branches, we examined large advances / stressed advances while other advances were examined on a sample basis including review of valuation reports of independent valuers as provided by the Banks management.

 g) Evaluated the effectiveness of automated IT based system of asset classification implemented by the Bank in accordance with the directives of RBI.

-i) Ensured exceptions noticed during our audit procedures are duly corrected.
+h) We ensured that exceptions noticed during our audit procedures, wherever significant, were duly corrected.

 The Key Audit Matter How the matter was addressed in our audit